JiarongGu/redux-sink/examples/custom-decorators.md

 ## @debounce

-use debounce function from lodash.
+use the debounce function from lodash.

 ```javascript
 import _debounce from 'lodash/debounce';